silbinarywolf/sw-zombie-fortress/README.md

 # Zombie Fortress Classic
 *Version:* Pre-alpha v0.1.0

-This VScript mod aims to be a faithful reimplementation of the Zombie Fortress mode made originally with SourceMod.
+This VScript mod aims to be a faithful reimplementation of the Zombie Fortress mode made originally with SourceMod for Team Fortress 2.

 ## Install